keolo/keolo/README.md

 ### Why Connect?

-Want to collaborate on tech enabled startups?
+Want to collaborate on building tech enabled startups?
 Let's connect on [LinkedIn](https://www.linkedin.com/in/keolo/).

 ---